 Background information

-A phased release deploys an application in batches.
-Only a portion of the instances are upgraded in each batch.
-If a failure occurs during the process, you can immediately terminate the release and roll back the changes.
-After you fix the issue, you can restart the release.
+A phased release deploys an application in batches, upgrading only a portion of the instances in each batch.
+If a failure occurs during the phased release, you can stop the process and immediately roll back.
+After resolving the issue, you can restart the deployment.

-Phased releases can only be used for applications with more than one instance.
-If you use the command line in IntelliJ IDEA to perform a phased release for an application with only one instance, the system reports an error.
+A phased release can be used only when an application has more than one instance.
+If you use the command line in IntelliJ IDEA to perform a phased release for an application that has only one instance, the system reports an error.

 Procedure